DHP D200: DIPLOMACY: HISTORY, THEORY, AND PRACTICE

 DHP P225M: DESIGN AND MONITORING OF PEACEBUILDING AND DEVELOPMENT PROGRAMMING

 The course explores core components of the program cycle, beginning with peacebuilding theories that underpin program design and ending with the development of high-quality indicators for monitoring.
 The core concepts of design and monitoring will be applied primarily to international development and peacebuilding programming.
 This practical course is intended for students who wish to obtain a strong skill set in Design, Monitoring, and Evaluation (DME) and work in peacebuilding or international development.
-Enrollment limited to 70 students.
 One-half credit.

 DHP P226M: EVALUATION OF PEACEBUILDING AND DEVELOPMENT FOR PRACTITIONERS AND DONORS

 The course provides an in-depth, practical preparation for those seeking to be practitioners or donors in the final stage of the program cycle; evaluation.
 The core concepts will be applied primarily to international development and peacebuilding programming.
 This practical course should be taken by any student wishing to work in the development or peacebuilding field.
 Open to students who have completed P225m.
 Note: P226m is a prerequisite for P228m.
-Enrollment limited to 70 students.
 One-half credit.

 DHP P227M: ADVANCED DEVELOPMENT AND CONFLICT RESOLUTION